oskarflygare/quartz/content/blog/Developing an appreciation for the process of research.md

 # Tactics
 By now you might agree that there are interesting and valuable aspects of reading, writing, and doing analyses.
 Unfortunately, this inspiration is rarely enough to change deeply ingrained habits.

-One reason we don't spend more time on these core activities is that they rarely provide tangible signs of progress.
+[[Subtle or slow progress in research feels frustrating and unrewarding]].
 There may be few or no clear indications of steady progress and tasks to be ticked off.
 This is less stimulating than answering email, sitting in on an interesting seminar, arranging the project tasks *just so* in your software of choice, et cetera.

-The activities are also inherently difficult.
-It's hard to express a complex idea in writing, it's hard to solve a thorny data issue needed for your report, it's hard to read about a theory you haven't encountered before.
+The activities are also inherently difficult. [[Confusion or resistance when writing are not inherently bad, they are part of the process]].
 ## Always create things
 It's easy for me to get stuck in consumption.
 If I just read one more article I might have enough material to write the discussion section, if I watch one more tutorial I might be able to do the analyses needed for our next project.

-To fight this tendency, I challenge myself to always create something.
+[[By continuously working on your own projects, you create things and take accountability rather than passively consuming content]].
 At the very least, the article I read should have generated a one-sentence summary written in my own words.
 Ideally I also have notes about my reflections and impressions of the article, why I find it convincing or not.
 One or two examples of how I might cite the article are included in the note if the article is directly applicable to my own research.

 Having a habit of always creating things helps me reinforce what I just learned, and it also makes it easier to get started on the big projects.
 If example citations for twenty different articles on a certain topic are already written, the first step of writing an introduction means arranging those citations in a way that makes sense rather than staring at a blank page.
 ## Schedule for depth and stillness